tammy3107/SVHN_GAN/README.md

 # SVHN_GAN
-Usoing GANs to generate new street view house number(SVHN)
+Using GANs to generate new street view house number(SVHN)